PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 is the deliberately absent future owner.
 Production behavior, dependencies, TensorFlow isolation, the managed 37-result inventory, and the exactly 128-ID/128-owner phase store remain unchanged.

+The latest implementation adds an optional terminal fan-out/singleton owner.
+Elementwise fan-out receives the exact shared context's model only when layout optimization is enabled; singleton MaxPool/Reshape always receives the exact shared context next.
+Raw result identities are retained, with `None` representing the disabled fan-out path.

+Only the two observation-only lowerer assignments are replaced.
+Both flag paths, the late-shape predecessor, terminal Conv/Pool/no-layout successor, compatibility wrappers, graph behavior, APIs, artifacts, dependencies, and TensorFlow isolation remain unchanged.
+The initially recorded 33 affected failures were all stale structural ownership expectations; after owner-aware updates, focused `5`, affected `449`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
+The phase store remains exactly 128 IDs and 128 owners, and the managed unconsumed-result inventory decreases from 37 to 36.